dualra1n/dualra1n/README.md

    - futurerestore --exit-recovery
    - irecovery -n

-# imporant info about dualboot Versions
+# Imporant info about dualboot Versions

 - For devices with A11 SoCs, iOS 14.2 and earlier will fail to boot.
 Therefore, use iOS 14.3 or later instead.